 In the world of loyalty programs, effective use of data is critical.
 The best loyalty schemes incorporate data from multiple sources and work across all customer touchpoints to provide a comprehensive picture of customer behavior.

-The role of the loyalty engine is to generate insights and enriches other systems to make the customer experience smooth and personalized in every channel.
+The role of the loyalty management solution is to generate insights and enriches other systems to make the customer experience smooth and personalized in every channel.
 Integrations are one of the biggest challenges while implementing a loyalty program, especially if you have a complex system infrastructure, multiple touchpoints, and a custom loyalty program scheme.

 In the following article, we’ll take a closer look at the pros and cons of composable architecture for system integrations while implementing a loyalty program, point out when composable architecture may be a good choice, and outline the principles of modern loyalty software integrations.